briandconnelly/BEACONToolkit/csv/doc/csv.md

 string.

-The resulting `mydata` will be an array containing a row for each record in the dataset and a column for each field.
+The resulting `mydata` will be an array containing a row for each record in the data set and a column for each field.
 Using indices, we can then obtain specific rows, columns, or cells:

     col3 = mydata[:,3]      # Extract the fourth column